 During this project, I experienced how research methods, when combined, can paint a comprehensive picture of the user story.
 By conducting primary research and layering it with supplementary secondary research, we were able to unfold interesting insights and draw the connecting thread between them to better understand the problem.

-This project also opened my eyes to the societal benefit of libraries – they're more than just book-keeping institutions; they're community centers with an astonishing amount of programs and resources for underserved populations, where everyone is welcome and learning is accessible to all.
+This project also opened my eyes to the societal benefit of libraries.
+Libraries are more than just book-keeping institutions; they're community centers with an astonishing amount of program and resources for underserved populations, where everyone is welcome and learning is accessible to all.

 This project is no longer in progress, but here's what our next steps would have been if we had more time: